-14 Agreement
+13 Agreement

-These terms are governed by English law.

-Any disputes will be dealt with exclusively in the English courts under English law.
+These terms will be governed and interpreted in line with Irish law, and any disputes will be dealt with exclusively in the Irish courts under Irish law.

-If a court or administrative body decides that any term is not valid or cannot be enforced, this will not affect the other terms which will continue to apply.

-If a court or administrative body decides that any term is not valid or is unenforceable but would be valid or enforceable if part of the term was deleted, such term will apply with any necessary changes made to make it valid.
+If a court or administrative body (for example, a tribunal or ombudsman) decides that any of these terms is not valid or cannot be enforced, this will not affect the other terms which will continue to apply.
+If a court or administrative body decides that any of these terms is not valid or cannot be enforced but would be valid or could be enforced if some part of the terms were deleted, the term (or terms) in question will apply with any changes that are necessary to make it valid.